b33f/ian/content/blog/new-blog/index.md

 ---
 title: 🎉 Introduction to the blog
-summary: Published a post to the new blog site
+summary: A blog covering cybersecurity, databases, open source and technology topics in general.
 date: 2025-08-17

 # Featured image